The turquoise of our Lava series - TVRRINI Jewellery

 The unique colour combination of non-dyed turquoise in the Lava series is reminiscent of spider-web patterns, sourced from a special lot in Colorado during the 1980s.

 Over the decades since, mines across Southwest America ran dry and miners shut down operations.
-As a result, acquiring authentic gem-quality turquoise has become a valuable investment for collectors and jewellery enthusiasts.
+As a result, acquiring authentic gem-quality turquoise is indeed a rarity and has become a valuable investment for collectors and jewellery enthusiasts.
 The stunning beauty of this gemstone is a must-have in bold collections.

 A unique pair of Lava Drop Earrings on jewellery tray